mcellteam/CellBlender_Models/README.md

 # CellBlender_Models
 ## Repository for CellBlender Models and Examples

-This repository should contain JSON text files which encapsulate a complete CellBlender model.
+This repository contains JSON text files which encapsulate complete CellBlender models.
-Models should be either grouped into their own subdirectory or added to the "Assorted" subdirectory.
+Models are either grouped into their own subdirectory or added to the "Assorted" subdirectory.
 These are the current model categories:

 * **[Assorted](Assorted)**